 Conversations about Racial Truth, Justice, & Reconciliation

 Ferguson, Cleveland, Baltimore, Charlottesville, Prairie View, Baton Rouge, Falcon Heights, Austin, Black Lives Matter, Good People, Those Countries.”

 What do these words conjure up in your mind?
 They may mean many different things to each of us, often depending on our own cultural background, where we were brought up, what our parents taught us, who we choose to associate with, and even what our religion teaches us.

-UPC’s Social Witness Committee, the Christian Formation Committee and the Faith & Life Class are joining together this spring to present nine weeks of classes during the Sunday school hour for a series called Racial Truth, Justice, and Reconciliation.
-We have a variety of teachers for these classes, ranging from an associate pastor here at UPC, to members of our congregation, to professors from Austin Seminary, to a Vice President of Austin Community College.
+UPC’s Social Witness Committee, the Christian Formation Committee and the Faith & Life Class joined together in the spring of 2018 to present nine weeks of classes during the Sunday school hour for a series called Racial Truth, Justice, and Reconciliation.
+A variety of teachers for these classes ranged from an associate pastor here at UPC, to members of our congregation, to professors from Austin Seminary, to a Vice President of Austin Community College.

 Chair, Social Witness Committee